Building an Android App

 }

 The hello library must provide a native implementation of the getMessage method.
-To figure out what C function signature corresponds to the Java method, we use the javah tool:
+To figure out what C function signature corresponds to the Java method, we invoke javac with the -h <dir> flag to generate a header:

 JNIEXPORT jstring JNICALL Java_net_hanshq_hello_MainActivity_getMessage